lmcrean/Crocodile-Kingdom/README.md

 <a src="assets/media/issues/1.1.5.mp4"><img src="assets/media/issues/2023-08-15-13-14-21.png" width=400></a>

-<i>"I need the design to be accessible, easy to read with lots of visuals.
-I need the tone of the design to appear warm, entertaining and encouraging."</i>
+<i>"As a player, I need the design to be accessible, easy to read with lots of visuals.
+As a player, I need the tone of the design to appear warm, entertaining and encouraging."</i>

 JS:
 The flowchart below illustrates the logic of the card deck.